Since this is a Death Trope, all spoilers will be unmarked. Don't say we didn't warn you!

 - In The Dark Knight, Rachel becomes Batman's Gwen Stacy when her warehouse blows up.
 This takes an emotional toll on Batman for the rest of the movie and raises the stakes of his feud with the Joker.
 She could also be considered a Gwen Stacy for Harvey Dent, as he had been saved in her place, likely thinking Batman chose to save him because he was more important to Gotham (when actually it was because the Joker lied).
 This has the opposite effect of pushing Harvey down the path to villainy.

-- In the sequel, Bruce is still brooding, having hung up his costume partly because of his guilt over Rachel's death.
+- In The Dark Knight Rises, Bruce is still brooding, having hung up his costume partly because of his guilt over Rachel's death.
 It's not until much later that Alfred finally reveals that Rachel wasn't going to stay with Bruce but planned to accept Harvey's marriage proposal.

 - Shmi Skywalker and Padme in the Star Wars prequels could be considered Anakin Skywalker's Gwen Stacys, as they both fed into his wangst that aided his Face–Heel Turn.
 The former's death he believed he could have prevented if he had stayed at home, while the latter he believed that he had accidentally killed (after all the trouble he went through turning evil to save her).